IanEarnest/Hello-World-GitHub/README.md

 Hello World C# -
 Navigate to "Hello-World-GitHub\Hello World C-sharp" and open "Hello World C-sharp.sln" in Visual Studio Express 2013 for Windows Desktop, then run "program.cs".

+Hello World Go -
+Navigate to "Hello-World-GitHub\Hello World Go" and open "helloWorldGo.go" in any text editor.

+Hello World HTML5 -
+Navigate to "Hello-World-GitHub\Hello World HTML5" and open "Hello World HTML5.html" in any text editor.

+Hello World HTMX -
+Navigate to "Hello-World-GitHub\Hello World HTMX" and open "Hello World HTMX.html" in any text editor.

+Hello World Jekyll -
+Navigate to "Hello-World-GitHub\Hello World Jekyll" and open "index.markdown" in any text editor.

+Hello World JavaScript -
+Navigate to "Hello-World-GitHub\Hello World JS" and open "index.html" in any text editor.

+Hello World Obsidian -
+Navigate to "Hello-World-GitHub\Hello World Obsidian" and open "index.html" in any text editor.

+Hello World PowerShell -
+Navigate to "Hello-World-GitHub\Hello World JS" and open "main.ps1" in Visual Studio Code.

+Hello World Rust -
+Navigate to "Hello-World-GitHub\Hello World Rust" and open "helloworld.rs" Visual Studio Code.

 Hello World Unity -
 Open Unity then open project and select the directory "Hello-World-GitHub\Hello World Unity".